Descanonge/tol_colors/README.md

 ![vibrant](/docs/img/vibrant.svg)

-When fewer colors are enough is the **"high-contrast"** scheme, which also works when converted to greyscale:
+When fewer colors are enough the **"high-contrast"** scheme is adapted, and also works when converted to greyscale:

 ![high-contrast](/docs/img/high-contrast.svg)